cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 This guide also assumes:

-- You are running Python `v3.12.3+`
+- [x] You are running Python `v3.12.3+`
-- You have at least two [funded wallets](../welcome/backend-create-wallet.md); One for a game player and another for the game shop
+- [x] You have at least two [funded wallets](../welcome/backend-create-wallet.md); One for a game player and another for the game shop

 ### What is a Smart Contract?

 To help us understand Smart Contracts, we can draw an analogy using a developer concept you are likely familiar with: APIs.

-APIs (and more specifically, API Specs) are contracts between a client and server, which yields for some nice parallels.
+APIs (and more specifically, API Specs) are contracts between a client and server, which yield for some nice parallels.
 Both APIs and Smart Contracts:

 | **Aspect** | **APIs** | **Smart Contracts** |
 |------------|----------|---------------------|